- Players and Cards

-It seems that the number and nature of the jokers varies from deck to deck: below are examples from three decks, each containing five jokers.
+It seems that the number and nature of the jokers varies from deck to deck: below are examples from five decks.

 For simplicity of explanation I will assume that the game is played for chips.
 If you want to play for money you should decide the value of a chip before the game starts.
 The score can be kept on paper if preferred by recording how many chips each player has won or lost.